digitalmethodsinitiative/4cat/INSTALL.md

 response.
 The test is located at `test/test_4chan_api.py`.
 If the 4chan API response is compatible with 4CAT, the tests within will pass: if not, pay close attention to *which* tests fail, and read the failure messages for more info on what to do next.
-You can run this test with the following command:
+Simply run the test as an ordinary python script:

 ```
-python3 -m unittest test/test_4chan_api.py
+python3 test_4chan_api.py
 ```

 ## Separating the backend and web tool